Technology

 Security was a top priority for Insurhub, given the sensitive nature of payment information and user data.
 To protect sensitive information, we used encryption and stringent access controls to ensure that unauthorized access is prevented, while our code changes underwent thorough review processes to maintain integrity.

-Practice 2: Perform penetration tests for systems dealing with sensitive data
+Practice 2: Perform penetration tests for systems dealing with sensitive data in financial institutions

 Not every project requires penetration testing.
 It’s more common in fintech and medtech where sensitive user data is at stake.
 Because penetration testing requires specialized expertise in place, we usually engage a reliable third-party partner to conduct it for our clients.